 Foldable Workout Bench

-A foldable workout bench is probably my favorite workout equipment piece for a small space.
-Look for one that folds out into a full sized bench, with options to adjust the incline so you can vary exercises for a full body workout.
+A foldable workout bench is probably my favorite piece of equipment for small spaces.
+We have one in both LA and NYC.
+Look for an adjustable bench that folds out into a full-sized version so you can vary exercises for a full-body workout.

 When you’re done, just fold it up for compact, easy storage.